tracy-o/learning-day/README.md

 6. Post the PR in the #help-belfrage slack channel to get it reviewed by us (As well as in your own channels to get it reviewed by your team members)

-7. More information can be found in the [routing documentation](docs/topics/routing/routing.md)
+7. More information can be found in the [routing documentation](docs/topics/routing/routing.md) and in  the (wiki)[https://github.com/bbc/belfrage/wiki/Routing-in-Belfrage#how-to-add-a-route)